 Selling vintage clothing is a booming business right now.
 In fact, according to the 2021 Resale Report from ThredUp, it’s expected that the resale market for apparel will reach $36 billion by the end of 2021 and that it will grow to $77 billion by 2025.
 If you’re considering trying the resale market, now is the time to do it – and vintage clothing is the way to go.
 Within the next decade, it’s expected that American closets will consist of at least 33% of used and vintage apparel.

-If you have a love of vintage clothing and want to put that passion to work for you, then selling vintage clothes online may be the business for you.
+If you have a love of vintage clothing and want to put that passion to work for you, then selling retro clothes online may be the business for you.
 There’s a market for trends from the past, but it takes more than just listing vintage clothes and waiting for them to sell to make a business successful.
 It’s important to know the advantages and disadvantages that you might experience, how to find the right niche within the vintage clothing category, where to source your pieces, and how to price it, for a start.